perl11/cperl/STATUS.md

 * undeprecate qw-as-parens with for. 'for qw(a b c) { print }' works again.
 * constant fold unpack in scalar context
 * range works with unicode characters
+* length and ref are optimized in boolean context
 * UNITCHECK global phase introspection
+* base/fields classes behave now like closed cperl classes: The ISA is readonly, inheritance checks are performed at compile-time already.
+More support for closed classes, esp. restricted stashes and readonly ISA.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.